ussyalfaks/moodTracker/README.md

 I successfully implemented authentication features such as registration, login, and profile management using JWT (JSON Web Tokens) for secure communication between the client and the server.

 #### Mood Tracking:
-I used Redux for state management, handling the user's mood entries and ensuring smooth updates between the frontend and backend.
+I used React Context API for state management, handling the user's mood entries and ensuring smooth updates between the frontend and backend.

 #### Responsive Design:
 By utilizing Tailwind CSS, I created a responsive layout that adjusts to different screen sizes, ensuring that the app looks great on both desktop and mobile devices.